Jbleezy/BO1-Reimagined/README.md

 * Decreased cooldown time from 90 seconds to 25 seconds (same as Verruckt and Der Riese)

 ### Flogger (Shi No Numa)
+* Changed player damage to 80 (previously 25 damage in solo and instantly kills in coop)
+* Cannot damage a player again if the player is still touching the flogger and has already been damaged by the flogger
 * Both triggers are now completely independent of eachother
 * One trigger can not be activated if the other trigger is currently active
 * Lights and hintstrings now display correctly when activating one trigger while the other trigger is on cooldown
-* Deals 100 damage to players
-* Cannot damage a player again if the player is still touching the flogger and has already been damaged by the flogger

-### Electric Traps (Der Riese)
-* Fixed a bug that caused the Trench Gun trap to turn on when opening the door to the teleporter room next to the Trench Gun room while still having the door for next tot the trap closed
-* Traps now display a hintstring when the power is on but the trap cannot be activated due to a door being closed

 ### Turrets (Kino Der Toten and Ascension)
 * Increased minimum damage from 250 to 500